django-cms/djangocms-link/README.rst

 **django CMS Link** is a plugin for `django CMS <http://django-cms.org>`_ that allows you to add links on your site.

+This plugin supports child plugins.
+If you add an other plugin as a child it will take this content instead of the link name as the content of the link.

 This addon is compatible with `Aldryn <http://aldryn.com>`_ and is also available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/browse/djangocms-link/>`_ for easy installation.